cristiandiiorio/cristiandiiorio.github.io/_pages/about.md

 Hi, I am a student in the Master's degree in Computer Science at La Sapienza in Rome, Italy.
 I am deeply interested in computer security, containers and DevOps.

-This semester I'm studying Cryptography, Distributed Systems, Blockchain and Biometric Systems.
+This semester I'm studying Software Security, Cryptography, Distributed Systems, Blockchain and Biometric Systems.

 In my free time I enjoy playing padel and watching football.